-Senior professor distinctus (professor for life) at the University of Heidelberg, member of the European Committee for Economic and Social Affairs (Brussels).
-Director of the University's Institute of Gerontology until September 2021, member of the German Ethics Council until September 2022, Chairman of the Federal Government’s Ageing Report Commissions until January 2020.
+Prof. Kruse is a senior professor distinctus (professor for life) at the University of Heidelberg and a member of the European Committee for Economic and Social Affairs (Brussels).
+He has been Director of the University's Institute of Gerontology until September 2021, member of the German Ethics Council until September 2022, Chairman of the Federal Government’s Ageing Report Commissions until January 2020.

-Main research interests: Social and individual potentials of old age, competence in old age, vulnerability and resilience, psychosomatics of old age, quality of life in dementia, palliative care, ethical and political issues of old age.
+His main research interests are social and individual potentials of old age, competence in old age, vulnerability and resilience, psychosomatics of old age, quality of life in dementia, palliative care, ethical and political issues of old age.

 Title of lecture: Living and dying in advanced age

-is a former Professor of Psychological Ageing Research.
-He currently is a Seniorprofessor and Project Director at the Network Aging Research of Heidelberg University and Senior Researcher at the Institute of Psychology of Heidelberg University.
+Prof. Wahl is a senior professor and project director at the Network Aging Research of Heidelberg University and Senior Researcher at the Institute of Psychology of Heidelberg University.
 He received his Ph.D. in psychology from the Free University of Berlin in 1989.
 His research activities include the role of subjective aging as well as the physical-technological environments for aging well, adaptational processes related to chronic functional loss, and conceptual issues in aging research.
 He is the author or editor of more than 30 books and more than 450 scholarly journal articles and chapters related to the study of adult development and aging h-index = 53).
 He is the founding editor of the European Journal of Ageing (together with Dorly Deeg), consulting editor of Psychology and Aging, one of the editors of the Zeitschrift für Gerontologie and Geriatrie, and an editorial board member of The Gerontologist.
 Dr. Wahl is also a fellow of the Gerontological Society of America (GSA) since 2002.
 He has received the 2008 Social Gerontology Award of the GSA (together with Manfred Diehl), the 2009 M. Powell Lawton Award of the GSA, the 2019 IAGG-ER Advanced Scholar Award: Socio-Behavioral Sciences, the 2020 BSS – Richard M. Kalish Innovative Publication Award (Article) of the Gerontological Society of America (together with Denis Gerstorf), and the 2021 BSS – Richard M. Kalish Innovative Publication Award (Book), Gerontological Society of America (together with Manfred Diehl).
 He is president-elect of the German Society of Gerontology and Geriatrics.

 Title of lecture: Ageing, digitalization and smart technology – what should we expect?